jitheshmenon/future-txn-stream-processor/README.md

 The REST API for querying the Kafka streams is defined in `com.abnamro.challenge.futuretxn.api.Controller` class.
 The controller allows a simple GET request for fetching the transaction amount summary for all customers and products.

+## Scheduler ##
+The report generation process is added as a Spring Scheduled task and the same will execute every day and generate the CSV file locally.

+`Scheduler - com.abnamro.challenge.futuretxn.scheduler.ScheduledTask`

 ## Directory Structure ##

 ```bash